This coconut creamsicle smoothie for toddlers is the perfect snack to help kick a cold, and boost their immune system fast!

-I think we can all agree that when your little one is sick it is one of the worst feelings in the world as a parent.
+When your little one is sick it is one of the worst feelings in the world as a parent.
 Unless they require medicine to help bring down a fever, sometimes you just have to face the fact that there’s not really anything you can give them to get rid of a cold.
 But luckily, there are little things you can do to help them feel better.

 So your baby gets the sniffles and their little nose is all stuffed up.
 What should you do?
-If you are still breastfeeding then that’s probably the best thing you can do for them.
+If you are still breastfeeding then that’s definitely the best thing you can do for them.
 Breastmilk is like miracle juice.
 The antibodies they receive from your milk are like little tiny powerhouses helping them to get better.
 It’s cool when your husband is a science teacher and can help explain these things to you since you may or may not have payed attention in high school science class.

-Next week on the blog (smooth transition, I know) I will be sharing my guide to taking care of a sick baby the natural way.
-But for now, you can start with this smoothie.
 And hey, even if no one is sick, cause you know, it’s August, this still makes a delicious breakfast.

-- 1 banana
+- 1 banana (fresh or frozen)